mrjordantanner/trnkt-app/README.md

 ## Features

-This project is currently in development.
+This project is currently in development and is not currently deployed.
 Below are the key features currently implemented:

 - **Dynamic NFT Gallery**: Display and interact with various NFTs in a visually appealing gallery.
 - **User Authentication**: Secure login and registration for users to manage their collections.